Australian Wildlife (TV series)

 Australian Wildlife is an Australian television series which aired in 1963 on ABC.
-It debuted 7 July 1963 and consisted of five half-hour episodes.
+It devised by Graham Pizzey, directed by Nandor Jenes and narrated by Peter Wagner.
+It debuted 7 July 1963 and consisted of five half-hour episodes, each looking at a different aspects of Australian fauna in Victoria.
 It was filmed in Victoria and the islands off the south-east coast.
 It was a documentary series about Australian wildlife.